 The total land owned was found to have negative relationship with the well being of the household but the relationship is not significant.
 This result is counterintuitive as we expect more land to be a prerequisite for increased agricultural production given that the major occupation of majority of households in the study area is agriculture.
 However, the relationship is not significant.
 Nevertheless, in Models 2 to 4, ownership of land has a positive but insignificant impact on the well-being.
-We however note that in model 3, ownership of a bicycle has a negative and significant coefficient, implying that ownership of a bicycle has a negative and significant coefficient, implying that ownership of a bicycle actually leads to 'downward mobility'.
+We however note that in model 3, ownership of a bicycle has a negative and significant coefficient, implying that ownership of a bicycle actually leads to 'downward mobility'.
 The possible explanation for this seemingly unusual result could relate to the sacrifice that the households have to make to acquire the bicycle.
 The assessment and asset ranking in the surveyed communities show that, a bicycle is one of the important and high-ranking assets, which also take a huge proportion of the household accumulated savings.
 Thus, when a household buys a bicycle, it almost depletes the long awaited and gradual accumulated savings thus pushing the household back to the previous status and/or down in terms of reduced capacity to access multiple livelihood sources and other economic opportunities; and reduced ability to manage shocks.